AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 ## CHANGELOG

+### January 26, 2013
+- When switching from a view to the controller the screen is centered at the action definition.
+If Vintage is enabled, it also moves the caret to the action definition.

 ### January 21, 2013
 - Allow switching to model by putting the cursor (and running `open_related_rails_model`) inside its name anywhere in the application.